alexnguyennz/vsctrust.org.nz/src/content/pages/take10-auckland.md

   We’re looking for volunteers to come out and clean schools, make food, and spend time with tamariki.
 Interested?
 Get in touch!
 ---
-**Update:**  We are currently set up on Quay Street, near the Viaduct, from 10:00pm to 3:00am on Friday and Saturday nights.
-We are offering the same great services as at Ellen Melville Centre, a safe space, water, lollies, games, first aid and meaningful kōrero and support.We would love to meet you!
+**Update:**  We are currently set up at Te Komititanga Square from 10:00pm to 3:00am on Friday and Saturday nights.
+We are offering the same great services as at Ellen Melville Centre, a safe space, water, lollies, games, first aid and meaningful kōrero and support.

+We would love to meet you!

 Kia ora Auckland!